realA10001986/Flux-Capacitor/README.md

 The device's hostname in the WiFi network.
 Defaults to 'flux'.
 This also is the domain name at which the Config Portal is accessible from a browser in the same local network.
 The URL of the Config Portal then is http://<i>hostname</i>.local (the default is http://flux.local)

+This setting applies to both AP-mode and when the FC is connected to a WiFi network.
 If you have more than one Flux Capacitor in your local network, please give them unique hostnames.

-##### &#9654; AP Mode: Network name appendix

-By default, if the FC creates a WiFi network of its own ("AP-mode"), this network is named "FC-AP".
-In case you have multiple FCs in your vicinity, you can have a string appended to create a unique network name.
-If you, for instance, enter "-ABC" here, the WiFi network name will be "FC-AP-ABC".
-Characters A-Z, a-z, 0-9 and - are allowed.

-##### &#9654; AP Mode: WiFi password

-By default, and if this field is empty, the FC's own WiFi network ("AP-mode") will be unprotected.
-If you want to protect your FC access point, enter your password here.
-It needs to be 8 characters in length and only characters A-Z, a-z, 0-9 and - are allowed.

-If you forget this password and are thereby locked out of your FC, enter *123456 followed by OK on the IR remote control; this deletes the WiFi password.
-Then power-down and power-up your FC and the access point will start unprotected.

 ##### &#9654; WiFi connection attempts